-Laser welding process (mainly for sheet metal welding) can be divided into fiber continuous laser welding or YAG pulse laser welding according to the laser category.
+The process of laser welding, primarily for sheet metal welding, can be divided into two categories: fiber continuous laser welding and YAG pulse laser welding.

-When the power density is greater than 105 ~ 107 W/cm², the metal surface will be concave into “holes” under the action of heating to form deep penetration welding, which has the characteristics of fast welding speed and large depth width ratio.
+On the other hand, when the power density is greater than 105 to 107 W/cm², the metal surface will form “holes” due to heating and result in laser deep penetration welding.
+This method is characterized by its fast welding speed and large depth-to-width ratio.

-The principle of heat conduction laser welding is: the surface to be processed is heated by laser radiation, the surface heat is guided by heat transfer and diffused internally, and the workpiece is melted to form a specific molten pool by controlling laser parameters such as laser pulse width, energy, peak power and repetition frequency, which is suitable for thin plate welding.
+The principle of heat conduction laser welding involves heating the surface to be processed through laser radiation, guiding the surface heat through transfer and internal diffusion, and melting the workpiece to form a specific molten pool by controlling laser parameters such as pulse width, energy, peak power, and repetition frequency.
+This method is suitable for thin plate welding.